Exaii2/blender-creature-limb-drawer/README.md

 When finishing the limbs of your creation, you can also use the remesh modifier to reduce complexity.
 To my experience, voxel-based remesh tends to have smoothest results - you can also try to use Sharp with an level of about 8 and uncheck the 'remove disconnected' - this can create more worn-down results, especially at parts where the LimbParts overlap.

+# CONTENT

+This scene currently contains two different style of limbs: more technical and block-y mecha limbs, and the insect-like organic limbs.

+Each can be used by setting the respective GeometryNodes modifier to the geometry.
+The geometry nodes are basically the same, except for the used collections for the LimbParts.
+Currently, these can be swapped manually only.

+These base meshes are found in the respective collections.
+These meshes have only few detail.
+You can drag the meshes into other parts of the collections.
+Having multiple meshes in one of these collection will lead to randomized LimbParts.

 # CURRENT ISSUES AND LIMITATIONS

 There are some known issues for this version.

 - MESH GENERATION

 Currently, every LimbMid will also create a LimbEnd inside of it.
 The LimbEnd is usually not visible.
-This might change with future versions, based on available nodes.
+This might change with future versions.

 !--LIMBENDS IN LIMBMIDS